Skip to main content

 Personal Income Tax Rates

-Cyprus-tax residents must pay general and foreign taxes on their income worldwide at tax rates ranging from 20—35%, depending on their annual income.
-If your annual taxable income amounts to €19,500 or less, you are exempt from this tax.
+Residents of Cyprus subject to taxation are required to pay general and foreign taxes on their worldwide income at rates that vary from 20 to 35 percent, based on their yearly income.
+If your taxable income is €19,500 or less per year, you are not required to pay this tax.

 Here is a table of the personal income tax tiers in Cyprus: